|Stephen H. Rusckowski|

 Mr. Sharpe joined the company in 1999 as Chief Litigation Counsel and has served as Vice President, Compliance since January 2007.
 Prior to joining Quest Diagnostics, he was the Deputy Director of the Maryland Medicaid Fraud Control Unit, where he oversaw and prosecuted criminal healthcare fraud cases.
 He also worked with the law firm of Piper & Marbury, representing companies and individuals in civil litigation.

-Mr. Sharpe earned a bachelor’s degree in business administration from Wayne State University in Michigan and a law degree from the University of Maryland School of Law.
+Mr. Sharpe earned a law degree from the University of Maryland School of Law and a bachelor’s degree in business administration from Wayne State University in Michigan.

 Senior Vice President, Strategy, M&A and Ventures